-In the last few years, some countries have led the way in re-foresting vast areas.
-In Kenya, the late Wangari Maathai led a nation-wide movement of women to plant over 50 million trees.
-For this, she won the Nobel Peace Prize.
-Last month Ethiopia mobilized its people to plant 350 million trees in one day.
+In the last few years some countries have led the way in re-foresting vast areas.
+In Kenya the late Wangari Maathai led a nation-wide movement of women to plant over 50 million trees.
+For this she won the Nobel Peace Prize.
+Three years ago, Ethiopia mobilized its people to plant 350 million trees in one day.